MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-enterprise-template-deployment.md

 ![Deployment Confirmation](./media/enterprise-template/EnterpriseBot-ConfirmDeployment.png)

 >After deployment is complete, it's **imperative** that you make a note of the .bot file secret provided as this will be required for later steps.
+You can also run `msbot secret --clear --secret YOUR_BOT_SECRET` to remove the secret from your bot file and simplify development until you are ready to release your bot to production.
+Run `msbot secret --new` to generate a new secret.

 - Update your `appsettings.json` file with the newly created .bot file name and .bot file secret.
 - Run the following command and retrieve the InstrumentationKey for your Application Insights instance and update InstrumentationKey in your `appsettings.json` file.

-`msbot list --bot YOURBOTFILE.bot --secret "YOUR_BOT_SECRET"`
+`msbot list --bot YOUR_BOT_FILE.bot --secret "YOUR_BOT_SECRET"`

         {
-          "botFilePath": ".\\YOURBOTFILE.bot",
+          "botFilePath": ".\\YOUR_BOT_FILE.bot",
           "botFileSecret": "YOUR_BOT_SECRET",
           "ApplicationInsights": {
             "InstrumentationKey": "YOUR_INSTRUMENTATION_KEY"